SterlingTraining/deveopsjava/README.md

 # deveopsjava
-Java Project to demonstrate DevOps
+Java Project to demonstrate DevOps updated again on Feb/11/2018